 We have separate interests, Phil loves to cycle and kite-surf and I enjoy reading and managing the blog.
 We probably spend a couple of days a week doing our own thing and having space from each other.

 Motorhome life is not the romantic dream…we both spent time rolling eyeballs and wishing we where anywhere else but cramped up together listening to the rain!
 We’ve had some massive rows including shouting, tears and me stropping off (until I got lost and had to call for help…ouch!).
 You need to be realistic about your expectations of van life, and each other, to succeed.
-You can read a more in depth guide to relationships on the road here.

 4. The Rat Race